jadogeri/Design_Patterns_Java/README.md

 This project will allow users to :

 - Utilize code snippet in larger project.
-- Implement SOLID principles while writing code.
+- Implement SOLID principles to promote clean code.

 ### **1.3 Intended Audience**